 - Maximum tools: 10,000 tools in your catalog

-- Search results: Returns 3-5 most relevant tools per search
+- Search results: returns up to five most relevant tools per search by default

 Related documentation